ENG19CS0334-TEJAAL-M/JAVA-programs/README.md

 # JAVA-programs
+Hello all distinguished people,
-I would like too share my java programs in this repository.
+I would like to share my java programs that I try executing it, in this repository.